Telmo-Sousa/vis/README.md

 # vis 🦀

-A Sorting Algorithm Performance Visualizer written in Rust.
-It provides a comparative analysis of various sorting algorithms by timing their execution on a reversed array of 10,000 integers and visualizing the results in a histogram.
+A Sorting Algorithm Performance Visualizer written in Rust, utilizing [Plotters](https://github.com/plotters-rs/plotters) for generating insightful histograms.
+This tool performs a comparative analysis of various sorting algorithms by timing their execution on a reversed array of 10,000 integers and presenting the results in a clear, graphical format.

 ## Features